-Louisiana is the perfect place to celebrate Halloween, so its no surprise that restaurants across the state are having special events to celebrate the spooky holiday.
-From Krewe of Boo watch parties in the French Quarter, to spooky lunches made for dressing up, there is no limit to fun during Halloween Weekend here in Louisiana.
+New Orleans is the perfect place to celebrate Halloween, so its no surprise that restaurants across the city are having special events to celebrate the spooky holiday.
+From Krewe of Boo watch parties to spooky lunches made for dressing up, there is no limit to fun during Halloween Weekend here in New Orleans.

 SATURDAY, OCTOBER 22: KREWE OF BOO PARADE WATCHING PARTY